-Mergers & Acquisitions Advisory Services
+Mergers and Acquisitions Services

 PSMJ’s unique results-driven approach to mergers and acquisitions advice means we’re not just about closing deals.
 We’re committed to creating long-term sustainable value for you, even if that means recommending that you back away from a transaction.
 PSMJ’s global team of mergers and acquisitions experts will guide you through the entire process – from developing a winning search strategy to successful post-transaction integration.

 Learn more about how PSMJ's A/E/C Mergers & Acquisitions Advisory Services can help you achieve strategic objectives.
 Request your complimentary, no-obligation, and completely confidential discovery call with a PSMJ Resources M&A expert.

 Mergers & Acquisitions Advisory Trusted by A/E/C Firms

 For over 45 years, PSMJ Resources has been the most trusted name in M&A advice for A/E/C firm owners and principals because of a singular focus on crafting transactions that work for all parties.

 Unlike generic business consultants and CPA firms, our M&A team has facilitated and advised on hundreds of transactions of all sizes, ALL in the architecture, engineering, and construction industry.
 This singular focus means our experts are the best positioned to help you achieve objectives by applying a broad array of services: